nautobot/nautobot-app-bgp-models/docs/models.md

 - Peering
 - PeeringRole

-A key motivation behind this design is the idea that the Source of Truth should take a network-wide view of the BGP configuration, rather than a per-device view.
+A key motivation behind this design is the idea that the Source of Truth should take a network-wide view of the BGP configuration rather than a per-device view.
 This especially applies to the data models for autonomous systems (ASNs), BGP peerings, and network-wide templates (Peer Groups).

 The data models introduced by the BGP plugin support the following Nautobot features: